 training, interpersonal skills and professionalism of UAA/CU O.T.D. alumni.

 Apply for financial aid through Creighton University, as well as academic and research scholarships from private funders such as the American Occupational Therapy Foundation, Mat-Su Health Foundation, Office of Children’s Services Early Intervention Infant Learning Program, and AfterCollege and Renown Health.

-The Creighton University O.T.D. graduate program was ranked #25 in the country by U.S. News and World Report in 2017.
-In partnership with CU, UAA offers the same high-quality education and materials in Anchorage.
-The bonus is the Alaska distance pathway provides a dynamic environment with diverse communities, unique learning experiences and exciting outdoor activities.
+The Creighton University O.T.D. graduate program was ranked #15 in the country by U.S. News and World Report in 2020.
+In partnership with Creighton, UAA offers the same high-quality education and materials in Anchorage.
+Benefits of the Alaska distance pathway are studying in a dynamic environment with diverse communities, unique learning experiences and exciting outdoor activities.

 Distance education and online classes